The following are some FAQ's about Dolce Vita IT Solutions.

 Q: How much cash flow can we preserve by reducing downtime?

 A: Either you are in business to make money or you are not.
 A simple real-world example from our client base: A manufacturer with 20 employees was experiencing a documented quantity of 185 hours of downtime (internet down, email down, servers periodically down) per year during working hours.
 It was not terribly unusual for employees arriving at 0600 to have no internet or email.
-It was normal to train their early staff on how to restart the modem and firewall as well as the switches.
+It was normal to train their early staff on how to restart the cable modem and firewall as well as the switches just to get the network running again.
 Based upon the staff average salary of $18/hour excluding executives, the downtime cost was over $85K per year.
-Using Dolce Vita resulted in the root causes being identified and addressed eliminating this downtime and increasing profitability.
+The management staff called in Dolce Vita to assess the situation.
+DVITS recommended some basic changes and implemented our Remote Monitoring and Management system which resulted in the root causes being identified and addressed.
+This eliminated the excessive downtime resulting in increased profitability.

 Q: Why the emphasis on managed services?

 A: Every modern business utilizes both local networks and the internet to run and manage their business.
 If you don't believe this, just turn off your network firewall and switches.
 How long does it take to get the first call?
 We don't care for outages on client sites either, therefore every network we manage is monitored 24x7.
 Both we and the client are alerted to critical problems...often users aren't even aware of these issues as we make every effort to deal with them "behind the scenes".
 Managed IT services result in higher reliability, greater usability, and more productivity from staff...resulting in higher revenue and job satisfaction.
 Managed services combined with good planning and reasonable infrastructure investments pay dividends many time over.

 Q: What size businesses does DVITS typically work for?